It Pays to Check

 Counterfeiting not only causes a financial loss to whoever gets stuck with it, it can also seriously undermine public confidence in our currency.
 Confidence is essential because once lost, it’s hard to regain.

 Dealing with Suspicious Money

-Assess the situation to ensure that you are not at risk.
-Then do the following:
+If you suspect that you’re being offered a counterfeit note, assess the situation to ensure that you are not at risk.
+Then, do the following: